 - One particular field will be on the sure rise: payment bundlers.
 These are services that combine all of your subscriptions to various TV, media and internet services and provide you with a single billing invoice.

 Linear is here to stay

-In that way, linear TV is easy-to-consume “no brainer” medium that has more and more influence on his younger sibling – Internet.
-Message of the conference was clear – forget about the package bundles of 150 channels and 3000 shows on your on-demand platform – users will buy into couple of hand picked channels and some of the on-demand shows fused across all of their devices.
+In that way, linear TV is an easy-to-consume “no-brainer” medium that has more and more influence on his younger sibling – the Internet.
+The message of the conference was clear – forget about the package bundles of 150 channels and 3000 shows on your on-demand platform – users will buy into a couple of hand-picked channels and some of the on-demand shows fused across all of their devices.
 The question remains… how to get in front of their eyeballs and tapping fingers?